QuantEcon/lecture-julia.myst/lectures/software_engineering/testing.md

 (editing_test_code)=
 ### Writing Test Code

-The core of test driven development is that if a value was worth checking once, then it is probalby worth checking every time the code changes.
+The core of test driven development is that if a value was worth checking once, then it is probably worth checking every time the code changes.

 For this reason, the change to this workflow means moving much of the code you would use to explore in a Jupyter notebook into the `runtests.jl` (or files they `include`) themselves.